 Use this order so you don’t pay for the wrong size twice:

-- Seating capacity: Check inside seating width so it truly fits four, not just a long frame.
+- Seating capacity: check inside seating width so the sofa truly fits four people, not just a long outer frame.

-- Layout: Pick straight, modular, or sectional based on traffic flow and TV/conversation angles.
+- Layout: choose between a straight sofa, modular design, or sectional based on traffic flow and viewing angles.

-- Durability: Choose a rigid frame, reliable suspension, and an upholstery you can clean in your real life.
+- Durability: look for a stable frame, dependable suspension, and upholstery you can live with day to day.

 4-Seater Sofa Mistakes That Cost Time and Money